 - Summary: You may substitute one egg with one-fourth cup (60 grams) of plain yogurt or buttermilk in most recipes.

 - These substitutes work particularly well in baked goods such as muffins and cakes.

 8. Arrowroot Powder

-- One egg can be substituted with a combination of 2 tablespoons (about 18 grams) of arrowroot powder and 3 tablespoons (approximately 45 grams) of water.
+- One egg can be substituted with a mixture of 2 tablespoons (approximately 18 grams) of arrowroot powder and 3 tablespoons (approximately 45 grams) of water.

 - Summary: Arrowroot powder is a fantastic substitute for eggs in a variety of recipes.

 To substitute one egg, combine 2 tablespoons (approximately 18 grams) of it with 3 tablespoons (45 grams) of water to make a paste.

 - It is the liquid that remains after boiling beans or legumes that is known as aquafaba.

 - Canned chickpeas and beans have the same liquid as fresh chickpeas and beans.

 - The liquid has a viscosity that is extremely similar to that of raw egg whites, making it a great substitute for egg whites in a variety of applications.